kellylougheed/java-pset4/README.md

 (This is a common recursive practice problem, so you are on your honor not to look up the code and instead write the method yourself in order to learn more about recursion!)

-Call your method in Main.
+Call your method in the main method of the Fibonacci class.

 **Part 2:** Write a stack trace of the recursive method calls for `fibonacci(5)` in the same style as the stack trace for the [Factorial Lab](https://docs.google.com/document/d/1_dy_8VEPKYWQjr-xgC0_s8trAqc43IjbKFQOTBW_Hoo/).